delphix/lab-guides/masking/INSTRUCTIONS.md

 This concludes the exercise.

-Exercise 12 - Modify an Inventory
+Exercise 12 - Modify an Inventory using the exported CSV file
 ---------------------------------

 In this exercise, you will: